Horizon-LLC/Horizon/README.md

 * One for React (Frontend) on http://localhost:3000.

 Copy http://localhost:3000 and paste on your brower to view the frontend, and React will fetch data from Flask when needed.
+<br/><br/>

+## How its ran on the cloud

+### Clients access the website through a custom domain (horizon-llc.net) managed by AWS Route 53, which directs them to AWS CloudFront to serve the React frontend hosted on a S3 bucket.
+The React app communicates with a Flask backend via AWS API Gateway, which triggers AWS Lambda to run the Flask API and get the database data from an AWS RDS MySQL database.